-The philanthropic arm of this chemical goliath integrates giving with its business strategy, supporting causes like STEM ed in K-12, higher ed funding, chemical research and community development projects.
+The philanthropic arm of this chemical goliath integrates giving with its business strategy, supporting causes like STEM ed in K-12, higher education funding, chemical research and community development projects.

 Ecolab has a firm commitment to education, particularly for at-risk students and STEM programming.
 It supports classroom educators and outdoor experiences in communities where Ecolab has a presence.